 We headed north to Edinburgh and soon left the urban landscape behind us.
 The typical English landscape greeted us with its wide green fields and the hedges-lined streets.

 We stayed in Edinburgh the first night and set up camp in a hostel with an eight-bunk bedroom.
 The bunks are in little cells with approx. 60x60x200 cm space.
 Each cell is equipped with a small shelf, light, power plugs and USB plugs (!).
 Privacy is ensured since you have an isolated cell.
-One of the guys next to us took this too lightly and I had the „pleasant“ experience of waking up at 01:30am, because the he was jacking off.
+One of the guys next to us took this too lightly and I had the „pleasant“ experience of waking up at 01:30 am because he was jacking off.
 Wonderful.

 These are some impressions from Edinburgh (New Town):

 I have to state that I am absolutely delighted about the parking policy.
-According to a law motorcycles can park free of charge across town.
-There are apecial parking areas designated for motorcycles along the (not free of charge) car parking spots.
+According to a law motorcycles can park for free of charge across town.
+There are special parking areas designated for motorcycles along the (not free of charge) car parking spots.
 But the law goes even further: Underground car parks, be it a public one or belonging to a big company, are obliged to let motorcycles park for free.
 So you can just roll into an underground car park and have your bike standing in the dry, protected by CCTV cameras.
 That is so neat…

 The next day we set off towards the Northwest.
 We crossed the beautiful Highlands with breathtaking landscapes and zoomed through numerous Glens, occasionally stopping for taking photos.